List of Protected Areas Regional Offices of Thailand: History

 Royal Forest Department was reclassified from the Ministry of Interior to the Ministry of Kasettrathikarn in 1921.
 A 1932 revision by Royal Forest Department divided the forests in Thailand into 17 regions.
 An improvement in 1940 divided the forests in Thailand into 11 regions.
 A further improvement in 1952 was intended to establish 21 districts across the country, called "Forest Districts".

 A Royal Decree, no.119, issue 99kor, dated 2 October 2002 stated: Under the Ministry of Natural Resources and Environment, Royal Forest Department remains responsible for economic forestry work and a new Department of National Parks, Wildlife and Plant Conservation is further established, which is divided into 16 regions with 5 branches for the conservation, promotion and restoration of natural resources, wildlife and plant species in forest areas.

 Central-East

-As of 2022 the central and east of Thailand are divided into five regions with 28 national parks:
+As of 2022 the central and east of Thailand is divided into five regions with 28 national parks.